 Website security is often seen as complicated and expensive.
 But it is only partially so.
 While online threats are diverse and sophisticated, there are luckily powerful tools that significantly simplify the process for every website owner.
 And while a comprehensive security plan can be costly, there are also several budget-friendly, inexpensive and even free alternatives.
 The point is there is no excuse not to protect your website from the moment you launch.

 Once you have settled on a reliable WordPress host that offers SSL certificates, hardware firewalls and the latest PHP version, you need to take proactive steps to protect your website from 1) malicious traffic and 2) hacking.
 To fight malicious traffic, bad bots and large-scale DDoS attacks, you need to use a security-focused CDN such as Cloudflare or bunny.net*.
-Ideally you should also use a web application firewall (WAF) but since WAFs are costly (see Cloudflare plans), you should focus on the second step.
+Ideally you should also use a web application firewall (WAF) but since WAFs are costly (see Cloudflare or Sucuri* plans), you should focus on the second step.

 The second step in securing your website includes getting a WordPress plugin that locks up all the entry points that a hacker or malware can exploit to compromise your website.
 A good security plugin stops brute force attacks and disables WordPress vulnerabilities.
 The best free security plugin is easily Defender by WPMU DEV.
 Besides masking your login page, Defender scans your WordPress site and provides suggestions for quick security fixes, including changing a default database prefix and updating security keys.
 A great inexpensive Defender plugin alternative is perfmatters*.
 While it is primarily a performance optimizing plugin, it includes several essential security features.
 For example, it can change the login page, remove WordPress version number and disable XML-RPC.
 It thus makes it very hard for hackers to even try to break into your website.